tarmac-project/tarmac/docs/README.md

 Tarmac is a unique framework designed for the next generation of distributed systems.
 At its core, like many other microservice frameworks, Tarmac is focused on abstracting the complexities of building cloud-native services allowing users to focus more on business logic and less on boilerplate code.

 What makes Tarmac unique is that, unlike most microservice frameworks, Tarmac is language agnostic.
-Using Web Assembly \(WASM\), Tarmac users can write their business logic in many different languages such as Rust, Go, Javascript, or even Swift; and run it all using the same core framework.
+Using Web Assembly (WASM), Tarmac users can write their business logic in many different languages such as Rust, Go, Javascript, or even Swift; and run it all using the same core framework.

 ## Tarmac vs. Serverless Functions

 Tarmac shares many traits with Serverless Functions and Functions as a Service \(FaaS\) platforms.
 Tarmac makes it easy for developers to deploy functions and microservices without writing repetitive boilerplate code.
 As a developer, you can create a production-ready service in less than 100 lines of code.

-‌But Tarmac takes Serverless Functions further.
+But Tarmac takes Serverless Functions further.
 In general, FaaS platforms provide a simple runtime for user code.
-If a function requires any dependency \(i.e., a Database\), the developer-provided function code must maintain the database connectivity and query calls.
+If a function requires any dependency (i.e., a Database), the developer-provided function code must maintain the database connectivity and query calls.

 Using the power of Web Assembly, Tarmac not only provides functions a secure sandboxed runtime environment, but it also provides abstractions that developers can use to interact with platform capabilities such as Databases, Caching, Metrics, and even Dynamic Configuration.